-Protocols may reflect how and what type of communication may occur between technical staff at meetings, through phone contacts, via emails, and during onsite visits.
-They may address routine matters and create procedures for identifying matters best handled through informal meetings, phone calls, emails, and letters.
+Protocols may reflect how and what type of communication may occur between technical staff at meetings, through phone contacts, via emails and during onsite visits.
+They may address routine matters and create procedures for identifying matters best handled through informal meetings, webinars, phone calls, emails and letters.
 Protocols may also include procedures for setting up formal meetings between NOAA personnel and tribal government staff or designees of tribal leadership.
 If a tribal government agrees, these communications can meet the requirements of government-to-government consultation under E.O.
 13175.

 To provide meaningful consultation and coordination, NOAA recommends that line offices and regions establish consultation protocols with tribal governments consistent with this Handbook as necessary.
+Consultation agreements, which provide both the product (clarifying how consultations will be conducted in a manner meaningful for the tribe, and can identify more explicitly what constitutes actions that are “of interest” to the tribe, tailored to that specific collaboration), as well as a process by which relationships of trust and respect can be forged and fostered.

-NOAA’s Tribal Liaison will ensure the approach is consistent with this Handbook and ensure information is collected throughout the year in a database.
+NOAA’s tribal liaison ensures the approach is consistent with this Handbook and ensures that summary information on tribal consultation and engagement is collected throughout the year in a database.
+Also see section VII (DOC and OMB Reporting).

 C. Interagency Communication

+NOAA staff should also be aware that numerous other federal agencies engage with tribes on related issues and, therefore, NOAA staff should participate in the larger network of agencies, institutions and organizations that are committed to enhancing cooperation, coordination and collaboration to strengthen and sustain the federal trust relationship with tribes.

-NOAA recognizes that many Federal policies and programs involve multiple agencies, which may place a burden on Tribes as they attempt to consult.
-NOAA will strive to maintain communication, coordination, and cooperation among interested Federal agencies to ensure the most efficient and expeditious manner of consultation with Tribes on a particular matter.
+NOAA recognizes that many federal policies and programs involve multiple agencies, which may place a burden on tribes as they attempt to consult.
+NOAA strives to maintain communication, coordination and cooperation among interested federal agencies to ensure the most efficient and expeditious manner of consultation with tribes on a particular matter.

+To provide meaningful consultation and coordination in situations with multiple agencies, NOAA recommends, when appropriate, that the lead agency invite other federal agencies to join in a single tribal consultation.
+NOAA should discuss this possible approach first with relevant federal agencies and then the relevant tribe(s) prior to determining if a joint consultation is appropriate.
+This will help reduce the burden for the tribe(s) of multiple consultations on the same action.